d3scomp/deeco-playground/README.md

 The ant build file also allows to generate javadoc with the command `ant doc` and to clean the generated files from the directory with `ant clean`.

-## Importing the project to IDE
+## Opening the project in IDE

 The project directory can be opened as an [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) project.
 As such it will contain several predefined run configurations.
 For each existing scenario, there are two of them: one for simulation, and one for visualization.
 In order to run the visualization of the scenario you need to simulate it first (since the simulation produces the logs, which are then supplied to the visualization).

+These launch configurations are available in the combo-box on the top toolbar in IDE.
+You can just choose the desired configuration in the combo-box and then hit the launch button (the green triangle on the right side of the combo-box).

 There are also `.project` and `.classpath` files in the project directory, that can be used to import the project to Eclipse or NetBeans.
-The runnable classes are `cz.cuni.mff.d3s.deeco.playground.simulation.Main` and `cz.cuni.mff.d3s.deeco.playground.visualization.Main` for imulation and visualization respectively.
+The runnable classes are `cz.cuni.mff.d3s.deeco.playground.simulation.Main` and `cz.cuni.mff.d3s.deeco.playground.visualization.Main` for simulation and visualization respectively.

 ## Documentation